Raimundoivy/decision-trees-ensemble-learning/README.md

 -   🔄 **Reproducible Training:** Includes a `train.py` script to retrain the XGBoost model from the source `CreditScoping.csv` dataset.
 -   🧪 **Comprehensive Testing:** Features a full `pytest` suite for unit testing the API and a CI pipeline powered by GitHub Actions to automate testing.

-## Visual Demo

-[INSERT-DEMO-GIF-HERE]

-*A brief animation demonstrating a `curl` request to the API and the corresponding JSON response provides immediate clarity on the project's core functionality.*

 ## Technology Stack